Skip to main content

 The challenge was to program a robot to explore a randomly generated maze until it received a specific destination coordinate from a central server.
 The robot then had to navigate to this server-assigned target efficiently while adhering to strict memory and timing constraints.

-The Solution
+The Approach

 We engineered a modular Python codebase centered around a finite state machine.
 We implemented a robust communication layer that handled MQTT messages to parse the target coordinates.
 We used a mapping algorithm (DFS) to explore the maze and a pathfinding algorithm to calculate the route to the server's target once received.